celestiaorg/docs/docs/nodes/mamaki-testnet.md

 ```

 To initialize the network pick a "node-name" that describes your
 node.
-The --chain-id parameter you are using here is `mamaki`.
+The --chain-id parameter we are using here is `mamaki`.
 Keep in
 mind that this might change if a new testnet is deployed.

 ```sh
 celestia-appd init "node-name" --chain-id mamaki
 ```

 Copy the `genesis.json` file.
-For mamaki you are using:
+For mamaki we are using:

 ```sh
 cp $HOME/networks/mamaki/genesis.json $HOME/.celestia-app/config